 Frequently Asked Questions

-Q: What can I expect after my upper eyelid lift?
+- Question: What can I expect after my upper eyelid lift?

-A: Immediately following the surgery, the upper eyelids will have some bruising and swelling.
+- Answer: Immediately following the surgery, the upper eyelids will have some bruising and swelling.
 In most cases, this is relatively mild.
 Swelling generally reaches a maximum by the second day after the surgery, and then begins to recede rapidly.
 This process typically takes a few more days.
 Patients are encourage to keep the head elevated and use around the clock cold compresses during this time.
 Most patients are more than comfortable with one week away from work.
 After the sutures are removed on the fourth day, incisions are well-camouflaged by the eyelid crease.
 Eye makeup can be worn after the first week, and the incisions are nearly imperceptible within a couple weeks of the procedure.

-Q: Will an upper eyelid lift change the shape of my eyes?
+- Question: Will an upper eyelid lift change the shape of my eyes?

-A: Having an upper eyelid lift will not change the shape of the eyes.
+- Answer: Having an upper eyelid lift will not change the shape of the eyes.
 In the first few days after surgery, when the area is still swollen, the eyes will look puffy and it may be difficult to see their exact shape.
 However, after healing, the desired effect of the upper eyelid lift is seen – a more open appearance of the eyes, without the heavy and sagging extra skin and fat that made you look tired.
 You will appreciate the increased brightness of the eyes, and those patients who weren’t able to wear upper eyelid makeup or mascara before the procedure will be delighted to do so afterward!
 Dr. Ransom would be happy to review the procedure and patient photos with you during your consultation.